 It would be great if you could declutter your entire home in a single day, wouldn't it?
 But unless you have a very, very small home, this isn't realistic.

 Instead, break the project down into manageable bits.
-Maybe you can declutter your living room over the course of a long weekend, for example, but but your kitchen will have to be done over the course of two weekends.
-In order to declutter well, you have to admit to yourself that it may take a while — and if it helps to make a decluttering schedule that spreads out over the course of a month (or several months!) that's even better.
+Maybe you can declutter your living room over the course of a long weekend, for example, but your kitchen takes two weekends.
+To declutter well, you have to admit to yourself that it may take a while — and if it helps to make a decluttering schedule that spreads out over the course of a month (or several months!) that's even better.

 Donate the items you don't want anymore.